-If you were looking for an awkward television moment to close out 2015, Steve Harvey has handed it to you on a silver plate.
+If you were looking for an awkward television moment to close out 2015, Steve Harvey has handed it to you on a silver plate at the Miss Universe Pageant.

 At the 2015 Miss Universe Pageant, it came down to the final three contestants: Miss Colombia, Miss Philippines and Miss USA.
 Harvey, who was hosting the show, announced that the final votes had been tallied.
 A representative of the accounting firm, Ernst & Young came on stage and handed him the envelope with the results.
 Harvey then announced the 2nd Runner-Up, Miss USA.
 So far, so good.